marigold-dev/gas-station/docs/src/library.md

 }
 ```

-After calling `generatePermit`, you need to have the token owner sign the bytes to finalize the permit.
+After calling `generatePermit`, you need to ask the token owner for their signature.

-- `permitCall` allows calling the `permit` entrypoint on the target contract.
-This registers the permit in the contract storage (refer to [TZIP-17](https://tzip.tezosagora.org/proposal/tzip-17)).
+- `permitCall` generates the permit operation using the `permit` entrypoint on the target contract.
 This method takes an object of type:
 ```ts
 type PermitOperation = {
   publicKey: string;